-The founding members of CASDA all believed that there was more our Federal Government could do for Autism Spectrum Disorders (ASD) and together we could make change happen.
-One thing we all agreed on was that this country needed a National ASD Strategy.
+The founding members of CASDA all believed that there was more our Federal Government could do for Autism and together we could make change happen.
+One thing we all agreed on was that this country needed a National Autism Strategy.

-Begining in April 2009, and every year since to honour World Autism Awareness Day, CASDA has gone to Parliament Hill in Ottawa and has met with Members of Parliament and Senators to advocate for our cause with a unified voice.
+Beginning in April 2009, and every year since to honour World Autism Awareness Day, CASDA has met with Members of Parliament and Senators to advocate for our cause with a unified voice.
 Our thanks goes out to Senator Jim Munson for facilitating these encounters.
 The Alliance was very well received and since then doors have opened to the Public Health Agency of Canada (PHAC), Health Canada (HC) and the Canadian Institute of Health Research (CIHR).
-CASDA is currently working with these federal government ministries for real change.
+CASDA is currently working with these Federal Government ministries for real change.

 We ask you to join us and please consider being a member.

-All Canadians living with ASD have full and equal access to the resources they require to achieve their full potential.
+All Canadians living with autism have full and equal access to the resources they require to achieve their full potential.

-CASDA is a coalition of organizations and individuals developing a comprehensive National ASD Framework.
-It is committed to ensuring the implementation of a comprehensive National ASD Strategy that addresses critical gaps in funding and policies, which are preventing individuals with ASD and their families from exercising their equal rights as Canadians.
+CASDA is a coalition of organizations and individuals developing a comprehensive National Autism Strategy.
+It is committed to ensuring the implementation of a comprehensive National Autism Strategy that addresses critical gaps in funding and policies, which are preventing individuals with autism and their families from exercising their equal rights as Canadians.

 To contact us please email email@example.com.

-CASDA works hard to bring national attention to ASD.
+CASDA works hard to bring national attention to autism.
 Below you’ll find the work we are doing on your behalf.